To say this pandemic hasn’t been easy on businesses could be the understatement of the year.

-The safety and health of our entire staff is paramount.
-Abiding by the state’s health and safety requirements, we transitioned from our corporate office to a working from home scenario that seems so far to be working for most staffers.
+Health and safety updates The safety and health of our entire staff is paramount.
+Abiding by the state’s health and safety requirements, we transitioned from our corporate office to a work from home scenario that seems so far to be working for most staffers.
 How?

 We have created official policies and procedures for anyone who wishes to return.
-For those staffers who do come into our office, the little things are the big things: individual creamers, one-way signs, conference room limits, and healthy protocol posters indispensably enforce our business continuity stance.
+For those staffers who do come into our office, the little things are the big things: individual creamers, one-way signs, conference room limits, and healthy protocol posters indispensably enforce our business continuity stance and employee experience during this time.
 (We also notify partners and customers, through our traditional means of communication, should any new developments affect them).

 Thanks to this business continuity plan, Advisor360°’s operations have not been negatively affected by COVID-19.

 Mike Mariniis Manager of Business Continuity, Enterprise Services and Support at Advisor360°, where he ensures that critical and day-to-day business operations at Advisor360° continue safely and uninterrupted.